 - Mobile responsiveness: Enable a conversion-friendly interface regardless of touch device.
 Buttons must be easy to tap, text must be readable without zooming, and forms must work seamlessly.

-- SSL certificates and security features: Are essential for building trust, and not just SEO.
+- SSL certificates and security features: Are essential for building trust, and not just for SEO.
 That padlock icon informs visitors their information is secure.

 Industry-Specific CRO Strategies